 We are registered in states in which we do business that have a sales tax and we collect and remit sales or use tax on sales made in these jurisdictions.
-Compliance with environmental laws and regulations has not had a material effect on our operations.
+Compliance with environmental laws and regulations (including new laws and regulations relating to climate change) has not had a material effect on our operations.
+We believe we are in compliance with applicable governmental regulations in the United States and the countries in which we operate.